cosmos-spaces/ansible-cosmos-validators/README.md

 1. `path`: This is to make sure that the ansible_user can access the `go` executable.
 1. `node_name`: This is your node name or moniker for the config.toml file.

-There are additional variables under `group_vars/all.yml` for global configuration applied to all networks (chains).
+There are additional variables under `group_vars/all.yml` for global configuration applied to all chains.

 1. `node_exporter_version`: Node exporter version to install.
 1. `promtail_version`: Promtail version to install.
 1. `go_version`: Go version to install.
 1. `cosmovisor_version`: Cosmovisor version to install.
-1. `cosmovisor_service_name`: Systemctl prefix for the chain's (network) cosmovisor service.
+1. `cosmovisor_service_name`: Systemctl prefix for the chain's cosmovisor service.
 1. `node_exporter`: Default is `true`.
 Change it to `false` if you do not want to install node_exporter.
 If true, enables the prometheus port in config.toml.
 1. `promtail`: Default is `false`.
 Change it to `true` if you want to install promtail.
 1. `nginx`: Default is `false`.
 Change it to `true` if you want to install nginx.